DarshilGajjar/Stroke-Prediction-using-ML/README.md

 - `stroke`: Whether the patient has had a stroke (0: No, 1: Yes)

 ## Installation
-To run this project, you will need to have the following installed:
+To set up the project, ensure you have the following libraries installed in your Python environment:
-- Python 3.8+
-- `pip` for package management

-### Dependencies
-Install all dependencies using the following command:

 ```bash
 pip install pandas